Manny Machado trade rumors grab attention at All-Star Game | New Country 923

-WASHINGTON (AP) — Manny Machado walked the red carpet shirtless in a double-breasted suit, took a selfie on the field and smiled through six innings of carefree baseball.
+In spite of the media that followed his every move, Machado did his best Tuesday to enjoy himself.
+He walked the red carpet shirtless in a double-breasted suit, took a couple selfies on the field and smiled through six innings of carefree baseball.

-When he was done playing in his fourth All-Star Game on Tuesday night, Machado peeled off his Orioles uniform for perhaps the final time.
+When he was done, Machado peeled off his Orioles uniform for perhaps the final time.

-The 26-year-old shortstop is expected to be traded any day now, possibly before Baltimore returns from the break to play in Toronto on Friday night.
+Then he walked out of Nationals Stadium with his family, not bothering to stick around after the game to answer another round of questions about a potential trade that would end his stay in Baltimore — perhaps before the Orioles return from the break to play in Toronto on Friday night.

 In the meantime, Machado was the center of attention before and during the first All-Star Game in Washington since 1969.

 A huge media throng buzzed around his locker prior to batting practice.
-During BP, Machado joked with Los Angeles Dodgers outfielder Matt Kemp outside the cage.
+During BP, Machado joked with Dodgers outfielder Matt Kemp outside the cage.

 Then came the game.
 Machado went 0 for 2 — a fly ball and a popup — before exiting for a pinch hitter in the sixth inning.